anisamn/GenomeAssemblyPipeline_Anisa/README.md

 - A directory called 'HCMV2-SRR_assembly'

 ### Step Four: Does the assembly from Step Three align with other virus strains?

+Python code is used to find the longest contig produced in Step Four.
+Blast+ is then used to make a local database for the Betaherpesvirinae subfamily, and to use the longest contig to find the top 10 hits most similar to the local database.

 Input File: